How to Update Golden or Honey Oak Cabinets Without Paint!

 The Best Paint Colors to Update Golden or Honey Oak

-The golden oak cabinets and flooring are GLORIOUS.
-However, there are a few obvious challenges that directly relate to the oak cabinets…
+The golden oak cabinets and flooring are all that and a bag of chips.
+However, there are a few obvious challenges…

 - Between the oak floor, island, and cabinets, you’re swimming in a sea of wood, and nothing’s really poppin’ (like me in my dating years).